Supervision for clinical licensure for LCPCs

 We believe that supervision is needed for the following reasons:

-1. Protection of rights and provision of needs on the part of the client
+1. Protection of rights and provision of needs on the part of the client, and

 Professional supervision protects the client by involving a third party and reducing the risk of serious maltreatment.
-It allows the therapist to reflect on their own feelings, thoughts, and behaviors in regards to their client.
-It also helps the therapist to explore opportunities to improve their professional relationship with their client and gather insights on particular techniques and strategies to utilize to help best proceed with treatment.
+It allows therapists to reflect on their own feelings, thoughts, and behaviors regarding their clients.
+It also helps therapists to explore opportunities for improving their professional relationships with their clients, as well as gathering insights on implementing particular techniques and strategies to most efficiently proceed with treatment.

 Why do I have to pay for professional supervision?